 Making the right choice

 You have to choose the insurance plans that work best for you and your family.
 You never want to be put into financial jeopardy due to the carelessness or negligence of another person.
-At the SMA Law Group, we are here to help when you need a Pennsylvania car accident attorney.
+At the SMT Legal, we are here to help when you need a Pennsylvania car accident attorney.
 You can contact us for a free consultation by clicking here or calling 1-888-976-2529.